firesparks8/firesparks8.github.io/_posts/2017-3-31-The-Contact-Experience.md

 ## You're an interesting species.
 An interesting mix.
 You're capable of such beautiful dreams, and such horrible nightmares.

-Ultimately, I think the primary lesson that one comes away with from an HR professional or Project Management perspective is: when it comes to your reports, project team members, or potential candidates - *be respectful, be empathetic and be compassionate*.
+Ultimately, I think the primary lesson that one comes away with from an HR professional or Project Management perspective is: when it comes to your reports, project team members, or potential candidates - *be respectful, be empathetic, and be compassionate*.

 Not every employee is going to necessarily *deserve* the extra time and effort I recommend above; but it is always worth the investment.

-In our interactions with others it is paramount to respect them as individuals with dreams and aspirations who are seeking a little bit more out of their professional experience; not just being treated as another cog in the wheel.
+In our interactions with others it is paramount to respect them as individuals with dreams and aspirations - who are seeking a little bit more out of their professional experience; and would prefer not being treated as another cog in the wheel.

+Don't forget, <a href="https://www.youtube.com/watch?v=F9Bo89m2f6g">she breaks the wheel</a>.